 Bond University College considers attendance and class participation a vital part of succeeding in learning with us.
 Engaging with teachers and peers not only provides greater clarity in understanding course material but also in providing a greater connection with teachers and peers.
 Bond University College expects students to maintain a minimum overall attendance level of 80% or above.

-Under the provisions of the ESOS Act and the National Code, international students enrolled in General English, English for Academic Purposes and Foundation programs must, as a condition of their visa, maintain a minimum attendance rate of 80% in each period of enrolment.
+Under the provisions of the ESOS Act and the National Code, international students enrolled in the English and Foundation programs must, as a condition of their visa, maintain a minimum attendance rate of 80% in each period of enrolment.

-If for any reason a General English, English for Academic Purposes and Foundation student is absent for five (5) consecutive days the student will be sent communication/s requesting them to make contact with The College to attend a formal interview.
+If for any reason a English or Foundation student is absent for five (5) consecutive days the student will be sent communication/s requesting them to make contact with the College.

-- A period of enrolment for English for Academic Purposes and Foundation programs is defined as a semester.
+- A period of enrolment for English and Foundation programs is defined as a teaching period.

 How is my attendance recorded?

-- Attendance is marked by your teacher at the beginning of every class, including General English electives.
+- Attendance is marked by your teacher at the beginning of every class.